SeanHRN/krita-renpy-scripter/manual.md

  - This plugin allows non-integer values for size percentage via `round()`, but Krita Batch Exporter does not. <br> The included Scale Percentage Size Calculator uses integer values only.
  - Metadata tags are case-insensitive in this plugin but case-sensitive in Krita Batch Exporter.
  - If a group layer and its contained layer both have metadata, the group properties have priority.
+ - The line for the output file name is at the bottom because I think it's the widget that users\
+ would need to touch the least often; that file is meant to be temporary.

 ## Features To Possibly Implement